Thomas Bath: Political career

-Later life
+Later life and legacy

+After retiring from Parliament, he returned to farming and became a trustee of the Wheat Pool of Western Australia.

+Bath was the foundation president of the Shakespeare Club and was also involved in the Perth Repertory Society.
 Bath was a leading member of the Freemasons in Western Australia, and was involved in the foundation of Lodge Bonnie Doon, 839, S.C., in 1897, under the Scottish Rite.

 He was made a Commander of the Order of the British Empire in 1949, for "long service to the wheatgrowing industry of the state".
 He died at his home in Mount Lawley on 6 November 1956 from a heart attack resulting from coronary occlusion.

-Legacy
+He was survived by his wife, son and two daughters.

 Bath Lane, one of the minor roads in the Ballarat CBD, was named after him.